Purpose of this document

 HOW TO BUY DRONES

 NOTE: Do not attempt to send drones via Meest to Ukraine!
 US Customs has recently been stopping the shipment of drones, presumably because of the batteries which are a fire hazard.
 This has been experienced on the West coast of the USA.
-East coast Customs may be more understanding.
+East coast customs may be more understanding.

-o There are great deals on drones, especially ones slightly damaged.
+There are great deals on drones, especially ones slightly damaged.
 But please coordinate with us before bidding so we do not compete!

-o Sometimes used models are actually better than new as the newer ones can be harder to reprogram.
+Sometimes used models are actually better than new as the newer ones can be harder to reprogram.

 SOURCES TO PURCHASE